 The dice factory was situated on a hilltop in a secluded area of northwest Georgia, with what looked like a castle tower sticking off one end, but it was actually a large smokestack made of stacked stones.
 Paul watched as strings of silvery mist lazily snaked out of it and disappeared into the clouds.

 The tour guide met Paul outside the front door.
-“Welcome!
-I heard you wanted a tour of our facilities!”
+“You must be Paul!
+Welcome!
+I heard you requested a tour of the Darksilver Forge facilities?”

-“Well, let’s get started!”
 The guide waved his hand toward the small factory.
 “This building was erected originally as a military fort during the Civil War.
 Of course, some renovations were made over the years, like adding electrical wiring and proper plumbing, but the smokestack is the original and has been left unchanged since it was constructed in 1861.”

 The tour guide introduced Paul to some of the workers as they passed, then led him to a heavy wooden door at the far end of the factory.
 The door seemed to go directly inside the smokestack.

 “This door leads to the basement, where the forge is.
 Come on, I’ll introduce you to our metalsmith and show you how the dice are made!”

 The tour guide opened the door, and Paul saw that the smokestack had spiral stairs leading down as far as he could see.
 The stairs were made of rock, like the smokestack itself, and hugged the wall.
 A thick rope was tied off in several places to serve as a handrail.
 Paul was sure he’d be using that rope because smoke swirled through the center of the spiral, and he couldn’t see through it to the bottom.
 It was like descending into a storm cloud.

 The guide led Paul down the stone steps.
 After they’d been walking for a while, Paul asked, “How far down does this go?”